deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Xiù sat up, cautiously.
 She was alone, she had time to gather her thoughts, assess the situation.

 Fact check.
 She was in a hospital, with a drip in her hand.
 The gravity felt normal.
 The air had a certain… *richness* to it, warm and nourishing.
-She couldn't tell what the voices outside were saying – their volume was much too tactful for that – but the cadences *sounded* English.
+She couldn't tell what the voices outside were saying---their volume was much too tactful for that---but the cadences *sounded* English.

 She carefully selected the right word. "...Hello?"